-Court: Arkansas tax did not single out cable television to interfere with First Amendment activities
+Court said tax did not single out cable television, did not violate First Amendment

 Writing for the majority, Justice Sandra Day O’Connor made a distinction between Leathers and Arkansas Writers’ Project, Inc. noting that the gross receipts law “does not single out the press and does not therefore threaten to hinder the press as a watchdog of government activity.”
 She found “no indication in these cases that Arkansas has targeted cable television in a purposeful attempt to interfere with its First Amendment activities.”

 O’Connor found support in Regan v.
 Taxation With Representation of Washington (1983) for the “proposition that a tax scheme that discriminates among speakers does not implicate the First Amendment unless it discriminates on the basis of ideas. ”The Court concluded that the challengers put forward no proof that the intent of the law was to censor cable television.

 In his dissent, Justice Thurgood Marshall, joined by Justice Harry A. Blackmun, wrote, “I believe that the First Amendment prohibits the State from singling out a particular information medium for heavier tax burdens than are borne by like-situated media.”